mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Sidebar Scoreboard

 - Show a scoreboard in the sidebar that keeps track of the player's high score, and each player's score, hits, misses, and ships remaining.
-- When the user starts a new ame their name, score and high score is preserved in the sidebar
+- When the user starts a new game their name, score and high score is preserved in the sidebar
 - User stories covered: 1, 3, 9, 1, 12, 13, 14, 15, 16

 ![See feature]()